Gordon Christie

 Gordon Christie MBE JP (27 August 1914 – 13 June 2001) was a New Zealand politician of the Labour Party.

 Biography

 Early life and career

 Christie was born on 27 August 1914.
 He received his education at Nelson Park School and Napier Technical College.
 He was on the executive of the North Island Waterfront Association for six years, and president of the Napier Watersiders Union for ten years from 1957 to 1967.
 He was a member of the Napier Port Conciliation Committee, and vice-chairman of the Napier Port Safety Committee.
+At the 1965 local body elections he stood for a seat on the Napier Harbour Board, but was unsuccessful.